5c077/CytoDash/README.md

 ## Workflow

 Development was accelerated through the use of AI tools.
-Below is the division of responsibility, emphasizing intentional review of AI for procedural tasks:
+Below is the division of responsibility, emphasizing intentional review of AI output for procedural tasks:

 | Component | AI Role | Author Role |
 |---|---|---|